tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 ### `tf.contrib.graph_editor.placeholder_name(t=None, scope=None)` {#placeholder_name}

-Create placeholder name for tjhe graph editor.
+Create placeholder name for the graph editor.

 ##### Args:

 *  <b>`t`</b>: optional tensor on which the placeholder operation's name will be based on
-*  <b>`scope`</b>: absolute scope with which to predix the placeholder's name.
+*  <b>`scope`</b>: absolute scope with which to prefix the placeholder's name.
 None means that the scope of t is preserved. "" means the root scope.

 ##### Returns: